 The tax treatment of dividends from Dominican sources or for taxable capital gains on the sale of shares will be the same in the case of closely held or publicly traded corporations.

-Dividends and/or any other way of profit distribution from Dominican sources to individuals, legal entities or resident or non-resident entities is subject to a final withholding tax of 10%.
+Dividends and/or any other way of profit distribution from Dominican sources to individuals, legal entities or resident or non-resident entities are subject to a final withholding tax of 10%.
 Dividends distributed by way of shares are exempted from the application of income tax.

 Payments other than interest and dividends (such as royalties or services) made abroad from Dominican sources are subject to a 27% final withholding tax over the gross amount.